Charles9869/Slingair/README.md

 # SlingAir

-This is an application where a user can book a seat inside a plane and receives a confirmation ticket.
+This is an application where a user can book a seat inside a plane and receive a confirmation ticket.

 ## TECH STACK